fails-components/compositions/readme.md

 This package is part of FAILS.
-A web based system developed out of university lectures.
+A web-based system developed out of university lectures.
-Bascially it is a continous pen based notepad editor  delivering **electronic chalk**  to several beamers in the lecture hall.
+It is a continuous pen-based notepad editor delivering **electronic chalk** to several beamers in the lecture hall.

 The students can follow the lecture also on their tablets and notebooks and can scroll independently and ask questions to the lecturer using a chat function.
-Furthermore polls can be conducted.
+Furthermore, polls can be conducted.

-After the lecture is completed a pdf can be downloaded at anytime.
+After the lecture has been completed a pdf can be downloaded at any time.

 FAILS components is completely integrated using LTI into LMS such as Moodle.

 It is the reincarnation of a system, we are using at our theoretical physics institute for several years.
-Now *initial development* is almost complete, and the software is tested in current winter term by few docents.
+Now *initial development* is almost complete, and the software is now rolling out next term university wide.

 The system is written with containerization and scalability in mind.

-Currently it is advised to **not use** FAILS in a large productive environment.
-However, you can **use** it for small groups of lectures.
-Feedback on error/issues is appreciated via githubs functions.
+Feedback on errors/issues is appreciated via github's functions.

 FAILS is licensed via GNU Affero GPL version 3.0

 ## Container compositions - Docker Compose
-Please find in the docker-compose directory, instructions how to use fails during development or for small installations using docker compose.
+Please find in the docker-compose directory, instructions on how to use fails during development or for small installations using docker compose.
-It also include a rough overview of the fails architecture.
+It also includes a rough overview of the fails architecture.

 ## Container compositions - Helm chart
-Please find in the helmchart directory, instructions how to use fails for larger installations using Kubernetes and Helm.
-The helm chart is not yet published and in an early alpha stage.
+Please find in the helm chart directory, instructions on how to use fails for larger installations using Kubernetes and Helm.
+The helm chart is not yet published and is in an early alpha stage.

 ## Migration script
-Please find in the migrateassets directory a node package/command, that migrates your data from file storage to object storage and vice versa.
-Can also be used for backuping from external object storages.
+Please find in the migrate assets directory a node package/command, that migrates your data from file storage to object storage and vice versa.
+Can also be used for backup from external object storages.

+## Introductory video
+You can find a set of introductory videos on our youtube channel [FAILS components] (https://www.youtube.com/@fails-components)